canada-ca/OS-Advisory_Conseil-SO/1_About.md

 Application for general membership will be submitted to and determined by co-chairs.
 There will be a one-year term limit for both general membership and the industry co-chair.
 The GC CTO, or pre-determined delegate will be made available on an on-going basis for this advisory board.

 All meetings will be open for anyone to attend.
-All resources will be shared through Github which is open to non-GC members.
+All resources will be shared through GitHub which is open to non-GC members.

 _Frequency_